finleywilliamsonV/angularjs-migration/README.md

-# AngularJS Migration Workshop
+# AngularJS Migration Workshop - Finley's Fork

-This the sample project used in the workshop by [Asim Hussain](http://twitter.com/jawache) from [codecraft.tv](codecraft.tv) on _Migrating from AngularJS_
+This a fork of a sample project used in the workshop by [Asim Hussain](http://twitter.com/jawache) from [codecraft.tv](codecraft.tv) on _Migrating from AngularJS_.
+It has been several years since the tutorial was posted and much of it was out of date.
+This fork runs the same appication as the tutorial, but with all packages updated to the newest version.

 ## Setup

-The project is bootstrapped using npm but at the same time since this is a use case of migrating an old AngularJS project created some time ago we use bower to install the dependencies since that was the norm until a few years ago.
+First, install the packages:

-`npm run setup`
+`npm i`

 ## Running

-We have a simple server side which we run using

-`npm run server` - this runs a json-server and refreshes the data bases on each run so the deleted contacts will appear again.

-To run the application we type
+Then, in one terminal, run the server:

-`npm start` - this loads the application using a local webserver, check the console for the port number to use.

-The application is a simple contacts application where you can search, create or edit a contact.
+`npm run server`

+In a different terminal/tab, build and serve the application:
+`npm start`

+The console will list the address of the served application, but should be found at [http://localhost:5000/#!/](localhost:5000)